Clanatia/PoseFaceSwap/README.md

 You can download all of the libraries above either from PIP or from Christoph Gohlke's excellent website: http://www.lfd.uci.edu/~gohlke/pythonlibs/

-You will also have to download the face alignment model from here: http://sourceforge.net/projects/dclib/files/dlib/v18.10/shape_predictor_68_face_landmarks.dat.bz2 and unpack it to the main project directory.

 ## How it works ##
 The general outline of the method is as follows: